Impact

 Risk and Exploitability

-The nominal CVSS score of 6.5 reflects a moderate severity, and the absence of an EPSS score makes the precise exploitation likelihood uncertain.
+The nominal CVSS score of 6.5 reflects a moderate severity, and the EPSS score of < 1% indicates a very low but non-zero probability of exploitation.
 The vulnerability is not listed in CISA’s KEV catalog, indicating no confirmed public exploits yet.
 Because the exploit requires an authenticated user with permission to export logs, an attacker must first gain legitimate access; from there they can trick the system into accessing internal resources.
 The risk is significant for environments where internal services are not properly segmented or monitored.

 OpenCVE Enrichment